 - 1. Line up the rear of the chassis rails with the front of the rack rails. - 2.
-Slide the chassis rails into the rack rails, keeping the pressure even on both sides, as shown in the following figure.
+Confirm that the appliance includes the inner rails (A) and rail extensions (B). - 3.
+Confirm that the outer rails (C) are installed on the rack. - 4.
+Line appliance rails (A and B) with the front of the rack rails (C). - 5.
+Slide the appliance rails into the rack rails, keeping the pressure even on both sides, as shown in the following figure.
 You might have to depress the locking tabs when inserting.

+Figure 15.
+Lining up the appliance with the rack rails

-When the appliance is pushed completely into the rack, you can hear the locking tabs click into the locked position.
+When the appliance has been pushed completely into the rack, you should hear the locking tabs click into the locked position.